-Download JAXPORT's 2015 Annual Report.
+Download JAXPORT's 2017 Annual Report.

 To request a hard copy, call (904) 357-3052 or send us an email.

+The past year’s financial results reflect JAXPORT’s positive year operationally.
+JAXPORT facilities moved a record 1 million containers or twenty-foot equivalent units (TEUs) in FY 2017.
 When combined with the volumes from private users of the harbor, Jacksonville maintains its rank as Florida’s number one container port.

-Moody’s Investors Service recently assigned JAXPORT a financial rating of “A2” while Fitch Ratings assigned JAXPORT a rating of “A.” Both agencies noted that despite challenging economic conditions, JAXPORT maintained its competitive position as a strategically located container port, its status one of the nation’s largest vehicle processing centers, and its diverse revenue streams supported by long-term contracts with private tenants.
+Moody’s Investors Service has assigned JAXPORT a financial rating of “A2” while Fitch Ratings assigned JAXPORT a rating of “A.” Both agencies noted that despite challenging economic conditions, JAXPORT maintained its competitive position as a strategically located container port, its status as one of the nation’s largest vehicle processing centers, and its diverse revenue streams supported by long-term contracts with private tenants.

 JAXPORT has a significant capital program planned for FY 2018, much of it funded through state and federal grants.
 These projects include wharf rehabilitation projects and improvements to tenant leaseholds at Talleyrand Marine Terminal, the initial stages of construction of a new auto terminal to expand capacity and continuing on to the next stages of deepening the Jacksonville Harbor to 47 feet.